combo-lab/combo_vite/USER_GUIDE.md

 Please check out the generated projects by `combo_new` to see how Tailwind is configured.

-## Working with routes and templates
+## Working with server-side routes and templates

 When your application is built using traditional server-side rendering with CEEx templates, there're several ways to improve your development workflow.